 I looked it up and its in the Brassicaceae family, a category of flowering plants informally known as mustard flowers.
 That explains its nutty, spicy bite.

+First blanch the broccoli rabe.
 Blanching is an easy and useful technique for preparing greens for sautéing in any recipe.
 The quick boiling water bath softens them just a bit and brings out their best and brightest green color.
 Shocking them with ice water puts an immediate stop to the cooking process, preventing them from getting mushy, overcooked, and dull-looking.
 You can then give them a quick toss in a pan with garlic and oil and spices and they are ready to eat.

 I love the mix of flavors in this recipe – the rich meaty sausage with the sweet, spicy garlic and bitter broccoli rabe and the salty, sharp accents of the pecorino.